xiaoyu-nus/restaurant_app/README.md

 ### Features implemented

-- save restaurants into named collections \
+- save restaurants into named collections
-- see updates to the collections in real-time\
+- see updates to the collections in real-time
-- filter for restaurants open by date time string\
+- filter for restaurants open by date time string
-- filter for restaurants by name \
+- filter for restaurants by name
-- remove restaurants from collections\
+- remove restaurants from collections

 ### Limitations

 I did not implement the email sharing feature due to time constarints.
 However, by entering a shared user name, users can edit the collections together.
-The filter for restaurants by time is also not ideal due to lack of the date time string processing.
+The filter for restaurants by time is also not ideal due to the lack of date time string processing.

 Input validation and user authentification are not implemented.

+---

-[NOTE] There is no local storage so login data will be lost if page is refreshed.
+**NOTE** There is no local storage so login data will be lost if page is refreshed.

+---